Archer artillery system: Design

+Vehicles

+Operational vehicle platform – Volvo A30D

-The vehicle platform is a modification of the Volvo A30D 6×6 articulated all-terrain hauler vehicle.
-Operators control the entire gun system in any weather from the safety of the armored vehicle cabin which is fitted with bullet and fragmentation-proof windows.
+This vehicle platform is a modification of the Volvo A30D 6×6 articulated all-terrain hauler vehicle.
+It was developed for the first variant of the Archer artillery system.
+Operators control the entire gun system in any weather from the safety of the armoured vehicle cabin which is fitted with bullet and fragmentation-proof windows.
 The cabin seats up to four personnel.
 The howitzer is operated by three or four crew but can be run by a single operator.

 The system also includes a munition carrier consisting of a removable, modified standard container mounted on a ballistic-proofed all-terrain lorry.
-The unit cost is approximately $4,500,000.
+As per the agreement announced in March 2010, the contract to commence the serial production of 48 Archers was signed for US$200 million, resulting in a unit cost of US$4.17 million.

+The final 24 were delivered to the Swedish Army in October 2025.
+This variant was modified to be mounted on any type of chassis.

+Future vehicle platform – Rheinmetall HX2 8×8

+The Rheinmetall HX2 8×8 (HX44M) is the second platform for which the Archer artillery system is being developed.
+The Swedish Army ordered 48 in September 2023 for US$500 million.
+The delivery is planned to start from 2025.
+There are no changes to the system mentioned other than its adaptation to the vehicle.

+Potential vehicle platform – Oshkosh defence trucks

+BAE Bofors is proposing this system as an option to the US military, and concept variants based on the Oshkosh HEMTT (8×8) or the Oshkosh PLS (10×10).

 Ammunition

-The vehicle carries 21 155mm projectiles in the fully automatic magazine.
+The vehicle carries 21 155 mm projectiles in a fully automatic magazine.
 Reloading the magazine from the accompanying munitions carrier takes about 10 minutes using the purpose-built lifting device.
 The howitzer can use NATO modular charges or Bofors Uniflex 2 modular charges.
 The Uniflex 2IM modular charge system consists of two sizes of combustible charge cases; one full-size and one half-size case, both filled with the same type of insensitive guanylurea dinitramide (GuDN) propellant.
 The modular charge system allows several increments of charge to be available and increases the system's multiple rounds simultaneous impact (MRSI) capability and good range overlap between the increments.
-With BAE Bofors/Nexter Bonus rounds the range is 35 km.
+With BAE Bofors/Nexter BONUS rounds the range is 35 km.
 Due to the glide wings of the precision-guided Raytheon/Bofors M982 Excalibur rounds, the range of the gun is extended to more than 50 km.
 The Excalibur shell is corrected in flight towards a pre-programmed trajectory by a GPS guidance system.

-For armoured vehicles, the Bofors 155 Bonus is used.
+For armoured vehicles, the Bofors 155 BONUS is used.